 Associate Director of Analytics

-A highly coveted technology company is looking to expand its team with a talented Associate Director of Analytics.
-This individual will successfully drive strategy, provide market insights and work in a hands-on capacity to enhance the organization's marketing efforts.
+An international leader in the Market Research space is scaling their Analytics function and is looking for a hands-on Consumer Insights professional to join its team!
+This individual will successfully drive strategy, provide market insights, and work in a hands-on capacity to enhance the organization's research capabilities!

 SKILLS & EXPERIENCE

-- Bachelor's degree in a relevant field is required, Master's is strongly preferred but not required.
+- Bachelor's degree in a relevant field is required, Masters is strongly preferred.

-- Extensive technical proficiency utilizing SQL, Python, R, and Excel in a professional capacity.
+- Extensive technical proficiency utilizing SQL and Python in a professional capacity is needed.

-- Strong communication abilities with a core focus on the ability to translate technical information to non-technical stakeholders.
+- Strong communication skills and ability to translate technical information to non-technical stakeholders.

-As an Associate Director of Analytics, you will have the ability to earn up to 160,000 base salary with a discretionary bonus and gold standard benefits.
+As an Associate Director of Analytics, you can expect to earn up to $160,000 basic salary (dependent on commercial experience), bonus, and industry-leading benefits.

-Please register your interest by sending your Resume to Emma Wright via the Apply link on this page
+Please register your interest by sending your Resume to Greffen George via the Apply link on this page

 Is Product Analytics the new Digital Analytics? | Harnham Recruitment post